lotp7/peckielee/README.md

 # Hi there!
-I am Peckie, a graduate student in MEng, Systems and Technology, with the focus in machine learning and data analysis.
+I am Peckie, a graduate student in MEng, Systems and Technology, with the focus on machine learning and data analysis.

 **Projects**
 1. Comparing Feature Extraction and Classification Approaches on predicting garment worker productivity